sujal511/AgriGuide/README.md

-# CropMate - Agricultural Support Platform
+# AgriGuide - Agricultural Support Platform

-CropMate is an agricultural support platform designed to assist farmers with crop planning, resource management, and access to government schemes and financial resources.
+AgriGuide is an agricultural support platform designed to assist farmers with crop planning, resource management, and access to government schemes and financial resources.

 ## 🌾 Features